WAMALUG: Meeting: March 3, 2001Granddad’s Hobby Shop

 I saw Dan walking around carrying his laptop and it looked like he was making a copy of the train layout which I’m guessing will find its way to the internet.
 It was one of the larger layouts in a while.
 I guess I caused a

-when I posted my request for track because we had more than enough (which is better than not enough).
+feast or famine when I posted my request for track because we had more than enough (which is better than not enough).

 Tom had two nice box cars that had working doors that you couldn’t open (or if you managed to get them open they wouldn’t close).
 He also had several black coal hoppers that had working doors at the bottom (soon to be copyrighted, trademarked, and patented).

 Ed showed up with a large spaceship with more display consoles than I’ve ever seen in a single ship.

 Roy had several buildings.
 A furniture store (I think?) and an orange street vacuum truck.